ashokaditya/ember-d3-influx-pgre/README.md

 ### EmberJS
 * [Ember.js - Homepage](https://emberjs.com)
 * Ember js comes with a CLI called Ember cli that eases dev workflow.
 I would recommend using it in your workflow.
 Important things to learn:
 * [Core Concepts](https://guides.emberjs.com/release/getting-started/core-concepts/) - best to understand and memorize this diagram, which tells you the overall abstraction of how requests and data flow in and out of ember apps.
 * Ember Run Loop
 * Ember Data
 * Ember Testing

 ### Handlebars
-Ember uses handlebars to templating but doesn't provide a detailed documentation for it.
+Ember uses [Handlebars Templating](https://handlebarsjs.com/) for templates but doesn't provide a detailed documentation for it.
-So if you're in doubt check out [Handlebars Templating](https://handlebarsjs.com/)

 ### D3js
 [D3.js - Data-Driven Documents](https://d3js.org)